european-summer-of-code/esoc2025/cards/gcos-esoc2025.md

 If successful in the above steps, we will invite you to a structured interview (ca. 30 to 60 minutes length; to be finalised) with a panel that consists of members of the partner organisation, and GC.OS staff, or affiliates from open source projects.

-The interview will happen in the two-week period April 11 to 25, and our preferred dates are April 15 and 16.
-Please keep these dates free if possible.
+The interview will happen in a designated two-week that differs per batch (see above).
+Please keep these preferred dates indicated free if possible.

 During the interview: